-DT - SEA
+DT - SF

 Nkemdiche has agreed to a one-year deal with the Miami Dolphins, Adam Schefter reports.